 Mehat considered leaving, saying, “I was pretty concerned there was going to be some violence.
 Some of the protestors had been drinking heavily.”

-Jen Kim, a feminist activist and member of the Guerrilla Feminist Collective, had a similarly intimidating experience.
+Jen Kim, a feminist activist, had a similarly intimidating experience.
 Arriving at about 8:30 p.m., she walked up to the door of the building, where one person holding a sign physically blocked Kim from accessing the door, pushing her aggressively.
 “They used all of their body force and I almost fell,” Kim told me, but she kept trying to work her way around them.
 “I managed to inch slowly past them and open the door, fearing they’d push and shut the door on my hand or arm.”
 During this time, another man stood beside Kim, yelling slurs at her.
 She managed to get in eventually, struggling past the individual blocking the door.